Tsotsalas-Group/MOF_Literature_Extraction/Literature Extraction/README.md

 ├─cd_tools
-│  ├─csvalkyrie       # customized csv operation functions, suitable for cold backup │  ├─osvalkyrie       # some system operation functions │  └─ToHTML           # Database operation functions ├─DemoDatabase        # A demo database for LiteratureExtractionDemo.ipynb └─_CommonRedist       # some necessary files
+│  ├─csvalkyrie       # customized csv operation functions, suitable for cold backup │  ├─osvalkyrie       # some system operation functions │  └─ToHTML           # database operation functions ├─_CommonRedist       # some necessary files └─DemoDatabase        # a demo database for LiteratureExtractionDemo.ipynb
 ```

 * Databases: the database we extracted for Machine Learning: